 Fiberglass Window Insulation

-Fiberglass also still allows for air movement through the material and won’t create an air barrier, according to Fine Home Building.
+Fiberglass also still allows for air movement through it and won’t create an air barrier, according to Fine Home Building.

 To install the fiberglass around your windows, you will need to remove the frame around the window.
 The fiberglass will need to be cut so it fits snuggly in these spaces without wadding it up.
-If the fiberglass isn’t installed properly, it’s not going to work as well insulating around your windows.
+It might seem easier just to cram the fiberglass in this small cavity, but this can actually lead to pockets of air that will allow for a bunch of air leakage.
+If the fiberglass isn’t installed properly, it will not work as well insulating around your windows.

 Window Insulation Foam

-The can foam is great to create the air seal you are looking for around your window, but you need to install it correctly.
-Because can foam has a low-expansion rate and is low-pressure, you will want to ensure you are filling the entire cavity around the window, so you don’t have any leaks.
-This could take a couple of passes with the can hose.
+The canned foam is great to create the air seal you are looking for around your window, but you need to install it correctly.

 The installation process is similar to fiberglass – you can remove the frame around the window or the entire window.